-The potential historic district appears to be significant under California Register Criteria 1 and 3 for its association with the development of International-style buildings by master architects following the post-World War II expansion in Santa Monica.
-It is important as a group of resources that dates from the school's early development from the late 1940s to early 1950s.
+The potential historic district appears to be significant under California Register Criteria 1 and 3 for its association with the development of PWA Moderne-style buildings and the "Santa Monica Plan" by master architects Marsh, Smith & Powell following the 1933 Long Beach Earthquake in Santa Monica.
+It is important as a group of resources that dates from the school's early development as a functional, modern school plant expanded by the WPA.